 Cicadas usually sing during the heat of the day.

-The cicada makes the loudest sound of any insect and can be heard for up to a mile away.
+The cicada makes the loudest sound of any insect and can be heard from up to a mile away.

 Males produce a shrill buzzing sound with vibrating membranes, called tymbals, on their abdomens.

 Each species of cicada has a different song.
 The sounds vary widely and some species are more musical than others.
 Though cicada noises may sound alike to humans, the insects use different sounds as mating calls or to express alarm.
 The loud noise actually repels birds.
 The cicada’s song is painful to the birds’ ears and interferes with their communication, making it difficult for the birds to hunt in groups.
 Male cicadas in the same brood will stick together when calling in order to increase the total volume of noise.
 This reduces the chances of bird predation for the whole brood.

 They are hot-blooded singers and the hotter it is the louder they sing!

 Grasshoppers, Crickets and Katydids (Orthopterans) are often confused with cicadas because they are relatively large, singing insects.
 There are many differences between cicadas and Orthopterans, but the easiest way to tell them apart is Orthopterans have huge hind legs.

 - There are over 2,000 types of cicadas

 - They live on every continent except Antarctica